 Enter the Marks Definition

 I mumbled my one-line definition of a control when Marks posed the question to our Houston audience.
 Then he asked me to read aloud his definition, which he had graciously emailed to me minutes before.

-What we didn’t discuss, but is important to mention are the enemies of internal controls.
+What we didn’t discuss, but is important to mention are the enemies of internal controls and what a control could do.
 Marks describes the enemies in the following graphic.